Embed video without YouTube ads or buffering. Try SmartVideo free →

 1. Swarmify SmartVideo: The Performance-First Alternative

-Best for: Small to medium businesses, course creators, and eCommerce sites that care about speed and conversion rates.
+Best for: Small to medium businesses, course creators, and eCommerce sites prioritizing site speed and conversion rates

-- No built-in video creation tools (like Soapbox).
+• No built-in screen recording or video creation tools

-Pricing: Starts at $19/month for the Startup plan with unlimited videos and bandwidth (SmartVideo pricing page).
+Pricing: Starting at $19/month for the Startup plan, which includes unlimited videos and bandwidth.
+See current SmartVideo plans.

 2. Vimeo: The High-Quality Standard

-Best for: Creative professionals, filmmakers, and small businesses on a budget who need basic marketing tools.
+Best for: Creative professionals, filmmakers, and small businesses needing basic marketing video tools

 3. Vidyard: The Sales Powerhouse